-Hit-and-run leaves three injured, including 18-month-old baby
+UPDATE: Arrest made in Norwich hit-and-run crash

 Article content

-Provincial police are looking for a grey pickup truck with what may be “significant damage” after a hit-and-run collision Friday afternoon in Norwich Township injured three people, including a baby.
+Provincial police have made an arrest in relation to a hit-and-run crash in Norwich Township on Friday that injured three people, including a baby.

 Advertisement

-Note: UPDATE: Arrest made in Norwich hit-and-run crash UPDATE: Arrest made in Norwich hit-and-run crash Back to video